wp-plugins/squirrly-seo/readme.txt

 = 3.0.2 =
 * Fix link tag close duplicates
 * Added some theme compatibilities
+* Social Networks removed in the free version.
+Only Facebook add Twitter remained.

 = 3.0.1 =
 * Compatible with WP 4.0.1